 Natural beauty, historic buildings, lots of art and culture, and a pedestrian-friendly center is what defines the contemporary city of Ioannina.
 Also called ‘the city of Arts and Culture’, this city is boasting with galleries and cultural events.
-We had a great two-day stay and found out that there is a lot to see and do for kids.
+We had a great two-day stay and found out that there is a lot to see and do in Epirus Greece with kids.

 Things to do in Ioannina with kids

 Ioannina is famous for its magnificent lake, a must-visit for families!
 Whether it’s strolling on its banks, watching the seagulls, riding a bike or simply enjoying the scenery, the turquoise lake will offer the perfect backdrop for a family outing.